Skip to Content

-News media organisation Fairfax awards a prize of $1000 to the top student on the Massey journalism course.
+News media organisation Stuff awards a prize of $1000 to the top student on the Massey journalism course.

 The prize goes to the student who achieves the highest overall marks for the papers that comprise the Postgraduate Diploma in Journalism.

-In 2016 the winner was Eleanor Wenman.
-She accepted a job as a reporter at Fairfax too.
+In 2017 the winner was Andre Chumko.
+He accepted a job as a reporter at Stuff too.

 The Dominion Post awards a $500 prize to the student who most lives up to the traditional journalistic values of legendary Wellington journalist, Alex Veysey (1927-2002).
 Alex was old school.
 A careful and hard-working journalist, he had a deep appreciation of life and culture.
 In many ways, he epitomised the sophistication required of today's journalists.
 He was able to move easily in any company, had the intellect and drive to penetrate the most complex stories, and wrote eloquently.